Constitution of Croatia

-The Constitution of the Republic of Croatia (Ustav Republike Hrvatske) is promulgated by the Croatian Parliament.
+The Constitution of the Republic of Croatia (Ustav Republike Hrvatske) is the supreme legal act of the Republic of Croatia, serving as the basis for all other legislation.

 History

-While it was part of the socialist Yugoslavia, the Socialist Republic of Croatia had its own Constitution under the Constitution of Yugoslavia.
+While it was part of the Socialist Federal Republic of Yugoslavia, the Socialist Republic of Croatia had its own Constitution under the Constitution of Yugoslavia.

 Following the first multi-party parliamentary elections held in April 1990, the Parliament made various constitutional changes.
-On December 22, 1990, they rejected the communist one-party system, adopted a liberal-democratic constitution and dropped the 'Socialist' label from the country's name, becoming Republic of Croatia.
+On December 22, 1990, they rejected the communist one-party system, adopted a liberal-democratic constitution and dropped the 'Socialist' label from the country's name, becoming the Republic of Croatia.

 The document is sometimes known as the Christmas Constitution (Božićni ustav).

-The Constitution was amended in early 1998.

-The Constitution of 1990 used the semi-presidential model of the French Fifth Republic, with broad Presidential executive powers shared with the Government.
+The Constitution of 1990 used the semi-presidential model of the French Fifth Republic, with broad Presidential executive powers shared with the Government and a bicameral parliament which consisted of the House of Representatives and the House of Counties.

-In 2000, and again in 2001, the Croatian Parliament amended the Constitution changing bicameral parliament back into historic unicameral and reducing the Presidential powers.

-The Constitution was most recently amended in 2013.
-This constitutional amendment defines marriage within Croatia as a union between a man and a woman.
-Effective 1 January 2014.